rogerlew/conference-psam16-2022/docs/README.md

 Hopefully this provided some insight into how we think cognitive models can be applied to dynamic HRA.
 The overall gol is to model human performance.

 Beyond that are numerous possibilities.

+Other work is developing an operator model for procedure following called HUNTER, Human Unimodel for Nuclear Technology to Enhance Reliability.
+This cognitive modeling is complementary to HUNTER and could be integrated with HUNTER.
+HUNTER can execute procedures, but doesn't know how to select the appropriate procedures to follow.

  Hollnagel talks about Safety I vs. Safety II approaches.
 Safety I is traditional approach were we try to understand what leads to human error and work to prevent it.
 Safety II is the other side of the coin and examines how humans contribute to human machine peformance.
 We heavily rely on humans in the control room to ensure operational resilience.
+Good operators have a sort of "spidey sense" for how things are going.
+Operators develop intuitions for what can go wrong that aid in diagnostic troubleshooting.

-Cognitive models could provide a means of capturing operator actions and decisions that lead to resilience.
+Perhaps cognitive models could provide a means of capturing operator actions and decisions that lead to resilience.
 For example, cognitive models can take context into consideration.
 There could even be potential to build automated supervisory systems based on virtual operator models.